 6. Good for Crohn’s Disease Patients

 Surprisingly, another benefit of the high fiber content of cannellini beans may be the ability to benefit Crohn’s disease sufferers.
 While it has long been believed that a high-fiber diet is undesirable in the treatment of Crohn’s, recent research indicates that plant-based dietary fiber may actually help treat this disease.
-(15) So it’s a good idea to include cannellini beans and other high-fiber foods in any Crohn’s disease diet treatment plan.
+(15)

 The best thing about these great beans is that they’re a valuable source of several nutrients, including almost 25 percent of the daily recommended fiber intake.
 Between that and their high antioxidant load, cannellini beans are a delicious and nutritious way to eat Italian.